 However, when we turn to the scientific literature, we see that there is a growing shadow descending over vegetable oils.
 Rather than being “heart-healthy” centerpieces of our diets, these oils may actually drive the cardiovascular disease process through several mechanisms, including exacerbating inflammation, increasing body fat stores, and displacing nutrient-dense whole foods in our diets.

 If you have concerns about your health and you’re not sure where to turn for help, you’re not alone.
-Getting the information and support needed to cut through the noise and adopt a truly healthy lifestyle isn’t an easy task—but that’s why we created Adapt180 Health™.
-Adapt180 Health™ is a membership-based health transformation program that gives you the help and support you need to improve your heart health.
-Our members get access to their own health team—a practitioner, a nutritionist, a health coach, and fitness and mindfulness experts—along with virtual classes and workshops, guided challenges, and a supportive community.
-Find out how Adapt180 Health™ can help you get to the bottom of your health issues.
+Getting the information and support needed to cut through the noise and adopt a truly healthy lifestyle isn’t an easy task—but that’s why we created the California Center for Functional Medicine.
+CCFM offers a membership-based health transformation program that gives you the help and support you need to improve your heart health.
+Our members get access to their own health team—a practitioner, a nutritionist, and a health coach—to unlock their highest health.
+Find out how the California Center for Functional Medicine can help you get to the bottom of your health issues.

 How Do Vegetable Oils Hurt Heart Health?